AmyCui2333/3110-FinalProject/README.md

 ```
 export DISPLAY=<your-ip-address>:0.0
 ```
 4. In your **UBUNTU** command prompt, change directory into the place you downloaded the game.
-The directory name should be "`3110-FinalProject`".
 5. Run the command "`make play`" in your **UBUNTU** command prompt to start the game.
 You will see the following lines displayed in the **UBUNTU** command prompt:
 ```
 Welcome to the 3110 Game engine.
 Please enter the name of the game file you want to load.
+You can type either "easy.json" (friendly for new players) or "hard.json", and press "enter" to start the game!

 >
 ```
-6. Load the json file by typing "`background.json`" into the **UBUNTU** command prompt and pressing the `enter` button.
+6. Load the json file by typing either "`easy.json`" or "`hard.json`" into the **UBUNTU** command prompt and pressing the `enter` button.
 Then, our game will immediately start!
+(Tips: if you are new to our game, you may want to choose the "`easy.json`" map to start with :D )

 ## **MacOS**:
 1. NOTE: we assume that MacOS has `XQuartz` installed in the local machine.
 If it is not the case, you can follow the instructions [here](https://www.xquartz.org/) for guidance.
 2. In your **UBUNTU** command prompt, change directory into the place you downloaded the game.
-The directory name should be "`3110-FinalProject`".
 3. Run the command "`make play`" in your **UBUNTU** command prompt to start the game.
 You will see the following lines displayed in the **UBUNTU** command prompt:
 ```
 Welcome to the 3110 Game engine.
 Please enter the name of the game file you want to load.
+You can type either "easy.json" (friendly for new players) or "hard.json", and press "enter" to start the game!

 >
 ```
-4. Load the json file by typing "`background.json`" into the **UBUNTU** command prompt and pressing the `enter` button.
+4. Load the json file by typing either "`easy.json`" or "`hard.json`" into the **UBUNTU** command prompt and pressing the `enter` button.
 Then, our game will immediately start!
+(Tips: if you are new to our game, you may want to choose the "`easy.json`" map to start with :D )